slemonide/LoveTTS/README.md

 -- say the words
--- will return a love.audio.Source that can be played as an audio file -- warning: this function blocks, best to be called during the love.load function -- warning: can raise error
+-- will return a love.audio.Source that can be played as an audio file -- warning: this function blocks, best to be called during the love.load function -- warning: can raise an error (unlikely)

 -- [not yet implemented]
 espeak.print_voices()